TrueNASTrueNAS Nightly Development Documentation

 • Disable SecureBoot if your system supports it so or set it to Other OS, so you can boot to the install media.

-With the installer added to a device (CD or USB), you can now install TrueNAS SCALE onto the desired system using the TrueNAS installer.
+With the installer added to a device (CD or USB), you can now install TrueNAS onto the desired system using the TrueNAS installer.

 Insert the install media and reboot or boot the system.
 At the motherboard splash screen, use the hotkey defined by your motherboard manufacturer to boot into the motherboard UEFI/BIOS.